Oscillation-free Quantization for Low-bit Vision Transformers: Experiments

 \subsection{Implementation Details}

-We utilize the official implementation of DeiT\footnote[2]{\url{https://github.com/facebookresearch/deit}}.
-Our quantized models are trained for 300 epochs with knowledge distillation using the corresponding full-precision models as the teacher models and as initialization.
-For quantized DeiT-T and 2-bit DeiT-S, the training setting follows that of DeiT \cite{touvron2021training} while without mixup/cutmix~\cite{zhang2017mixup, yun2019cutmix} data augmentation.
-For 3-bit/4-bit quantized DeiT-S, we follow the training recipe in \cite{liy2022q, liz2022qmix}.
+We utilize the official implementation of DeiT\footnote[2]{\url{https://github.com/facebookresearch/deit}} and Swin\footnote[4]{\url{https://pytorch.org/vision/0.13/models/swin_transformer.html}} Our quantized models are trained for 300 epochs with knowledge distillation using the corresponding full-precision models as the teacher models and as initialization.
+For quantized DeiT-T, 2-bit DeiT-S and 2-bit Swin-T, the training setting follows that of DeiT \cite{touvron2021training} while without mixup/cutmix~\cite{zhang2017mixup, yun2019cutmix} data augmentation.
+For 3-bit/4-bit quantized DeiT-S and Swin-T, we follow the training recipe in \cite{liy2022q, liz2022qmix}.
 The number of annealing epochs is set to 25 for fine-tuning the optimized model with $\rm CGA$.
 We apply 8-bit quantization for the first (patch embedding) layer and the last (classification and distillation) layers following \cite{esser2019learned, liy2022q, liz2022qmix}.